Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 Botches can grow Paradox immensely, but they can also be opportunities for mistargeted, uncontrolled magickal effects going terribly awry.

 Other complications can interfere with performing magick, depending on the mage's instruments.
 A mage relying on voice and vocalisations who is #trait[Silenced] on #trait[Gagged], one who uses movement and gestures but has her fingers #trait[Bound], or one who writes the code to reality but had #trait[Electronics Taken Away] has those complications rolled against her in tests to perform magickal effects.
 Equivalent complications might afflict mages with different practices.
-A player might also _*Hinder*_ a distinction to recognize the limitations of her training -- and pick up a sweet #pp for her trouble.
+A player might also #sfx[Hinder] a distinction to recognize the limitations of her training -- and pick up a sweet #pp for her trouble.

 === Tactical Conditions